 Apply for a street cafe consent

 If you wish to place tables and chairs outside your premises on any part of the public road (this can include lanes, footways and other pedestrian areas as well as the carriageway) then you will require consent from our Roads team.
-Any such consent, if granted, would only be for occupation of the road (Section 59 of Roads (Scotland) Act 1984) and the applicants may still require consent for planning permission and alcohol licensing (view planning guidance on enabling business operations and coronavirus specific guidance on licensing).
+Any such consent, if granted, would only be for occupation of the road (Section 59 of Roads (Scotland) Act 1984) and the applicants may still require consent for planning permission and alcohol licensing (view planning guidance on enabling business operations).

 Street café consent can only be granted for sections of footway immediately outside the applicant’s premises and applications shall only be considered where the primary business carried on at that premises is the serving of food and drink.
 Alcohol may only be consumed within the street café when it accompanies food served from the premises.
 In this context "food" is defined as being an item that needs a plate and implements to be used to prepare an item for consumption, for example scones or cakes, or an item that requires to be served on a plate and requires utensils for consumption.
 This would not include snack items such as crisps or nuts.

 Consideration should be given to the impact the proposal would have on other road users, particularly pedestrians.
 A clearance of a minimum of 1.8m must be maintained from any furniture (including bases) to any other obstruction in the footway.
 This minimum clearance value may be increased at the discretion of Roads officers when deemed to be necessary, such as at locations with high pedestrian flows.

 All furniture must be contained within the street café boundary and must not be allowed to obscure any signs nor adversely limit sight lines.
 The street café layout has to designed and maintained to ensure there is no obstruction to emergency exits or access by emergency services.
 Fire hydrants must be kept clear.

 What to include in your application

 Applications for permission to operate a street café in the public road (Section 59 consent) must include: